maria-lopez-delgado/maria-lopez-delgado.github.io/_pages/about.md

 With a keen eye for **observing** design decisions, I closely **analyze** that work and what could be **improved** to increase **usability** and user retention.

 In this page, you can explore my **top** 6 **lessons learned** from different UX projects and a quick **showcase** of some of the **UX projects** I have collaborated on.

+***I'm currently looking for internships Spring and Summer 2026 or full time opportunities as junior UX designer.***